tukasa0001/TownOfHost/README-EN.md

 Create and idea by そうくん<br>

 An attribute given to the last Impostor.<br>
-Your kill cooldown gets shorter than usual.<br>
+Kill cooldown gets shorter than usual.<br>
 Not assigned to BountyHunter, SerialKiller, or Vampire.<br>

 | Settings Name             |